 © - Steven A. Cerra, copyright protected; all rights reserved.

-Gordon’s piece on Ronnie first appeared in the March 2014 edition of JazzJournal and you can locate more information about the magazine by going here.
+Gordon’s piece on Gigi first appeared in the August 2018 edition of JazzJournal and you can locate more information about the magazine by going here.

 © - Gordon Jack/JazzJournal; used with permission; copyright protected; all rights reserved.

 “In a short performing career Gigi Gryce worked with some of the most influential musicians on the dynamic New York jazz scene of the fifties including Clifford Brown, Benny Golson, Thelonious Monk and Max Roach.
 During that time his compositions like Minority, Social Call, and Nica’s Tempo became jazz standards.
 However in 1961 he mysteriously dropped out of the music scene entirely to become a teacher in the public school system in the Bronx where he was known by his Islamic name Basheer Qusim.